 If you experience a foot and ankle fracture or dislocate your ankle, you might develop post-traumatic arthritis.
 Like osteoarthritis, post-traumatic arthritis causes your cartilage to wear away.
 Research shows that injured joints are about seven times more likely to become arthritic compared to healthy joints.

 Arthritic foot and ankle care is a branch of podiatry focused on diagnosing and treating foot and ankle arthritis.
-Dr. Blue works with each of his patients to treat pain, improve mobility, and prevent further complications.
+Your doctor works with each patient to treat pain, improve mobility, and prevent further complications.

 There’s no cure for foot and ankle arthritis, but it’s possible to keep symptoms in check.
 With proper care, you can return to your favorite activities, including walking, playing sports, or biking and swimming.

 An arthritic foot and ankle care appointment begins with a review of your medical history and a discussion of your lifestyle and symptoms.
-Afterward, Dr. Blue physically examines your feet and ankles, checking for areas of warmth, tenderness, and swelling.
+Afterward, your provider physically examines your feet and ankles, checking for areas of warmth, tenderness, and swelling.

-Next, Dr. Blue has you walk around the exam room and perform a series of range-of-motion exercises.
-This allows him to observe your gait and posture.
-He also orders lab tests and diagnostic imaging, such as an X-ray or MRI, to rule out other potential problems like a fracture or dislocated joint.
+Next, your physician has you walk around the exam room and perform a series of range-of-motion exercises.
+This allows them to observe your gait and posture.
+They also order lab tests and diagnostic imaging, such as an X-ray or MRI, to rule out other potential problems like a fracture or dislocated joint.

 Treatment of foot and ankle arthritis depends on the severity of your symptoms and their effect on your quality of life.
-Usually, Dr. Blue recommends conservative, noninvasive measures like losing weight to reduce stress on your joints, minimizing activities that aggravate the condition, and switching from high-impact to low-impact activities.
+Usually, the Colorado Foot + Ankle Sports Medicine team recommends conservative, noninvasive measures like losing weight to reduce stress on your joints, minimizing activities that aggravate the condition, and switching from high-impact to low-impact activities.

 If your pain persists or gets worse, you might benefit from physical therapy, supportive devices like braces or custom orthotics, and prescription medications.
 If your arthritis is severe, surgical intervention may be necessary.